credit freeze on mobile phone

 If you choose to add documents, please consider the following:

-- Generally, documents sufficient to support your dispute are from a relevant source (such as a court or a lender), and include specific details that support the change you are requesting.
+• Generally, documents sufficient to support your dispute are from a relevant source (such as a court or a lender), and include specific details that support the change you are requesting.
 An example of a helpful document is a statement that shows an account has been paid off and closed.

-- Documents should be JPG, JPEG, PDF or TIFF file types.
+• Documents should be JPG, JPEG, PDF or TIFF file types.
 There should only be letters and numbers in the file name.
 You can upload up to five (5) documents, no more than 5 MB in total size.

 We don't currently support online document uploads for public records disputes like bankruptcy or updates to personal information such as Social Security number, date of birth, name and address.
 If you need to provide supporting documents for either type of dispute, please file your dispute request by phone or mail.

-Don’t worry, there’s no impact to your credit score because you start a dispute.
+Don’t worry, there’s no impact to your credit score if you start a dispute.
 However, if your dispute results in items being changed or removed from your credit report, your score may change due to that.

 If you think there is something inaccurate on your credit report, you can easily dispute online.
-Find more information on disputes and learn how to get started here.
+Find more information on disputes and learn how to get started here

 You can also dispute by phone or mail.